andwaredev/kiss-messenger/README.md

 Though this project was built with [yarn](https://yarnpkg.com/), you are more than welcome to use [npm](https://docs.npmjs.com/about-npm), if you'd prefer!.

-For the sake of consistency, this documentation will continue to use yarn commands, but generally, you can substitue `yarn X` with `npm run X`.
+For the sake of consistency, this documentation will continue to use yarn commands, but generally, you can substitute `yarn X` with `npm run X`.
 Your mileage may vary!

 ### Database Setup